Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Methods and Experiments

 \subsection{Evaluation}

-OOD performance was assessed using the Area Under the Receiver Operating Characteristic curve (AUROC).
-AUROC quantifies how well the model separates in-distribution (ID) and OOD samples based on their uncertainty or confidence estimates.
-Uncertainty was measured using maximum softmax probability (MSP), with lower MSP values indicating higher uncertainty, which is expected for OOD inputs in a well-calibrated model.
-AUROC reflects the probability that an OOD sample receives a higher uncertainty score than an ID sample, where 1.0 indicates perfect discrimination and 0.5 corresponds to random guessing.
+OOD performance was evaluated using Area Under the Receiver Operating Characteristic curve (AUROC), which measures separation between ID and OOD samples based on uncertainty.
+Uncertainty was inferred from maximum softmax probability (MSP), with lower values indicating higher uncertainty.
+AUROC reflects the probability that an OOD sample is assigned higher uncertainty than an ID sample, where 1.0 denotes perfect discrimination and 0.5 random guessing.